hirememorey/election_game/GAME_IMPROVEMENTS.md

 - Selection menu for different favor types
 - PEEK_EVENT favor reveals top event card
 - Favors are consumed when used
+- **New:** Negative favors (e.g., Political Debt, Public Gaffe, Media Scrutiny, Compromising Position, Political Hot Potato) are applied immediately when drawn and are never kept in hand.
+Players cannot choose to use them; the effect is automatic.
+The frontend no longer shows negative favors in the favor menu.

+**Negative Favors List:**
+- **Political Debt:** You owe a political debt to another player.
+They can force you to abstain or vote with them on future legislation.
+- **Public Gaffe:** Your next public action (Sponsor Legislation, Declare Candidacy, or Campaign) costs +1 AP due to damage control.
+- **Media Scrutiny:** For the remainder of this round, all PC gained from Fundraise actions is halved (rounded down).
+- **Compromising Position:** Choose one: discard two of your Political Favors, or reveal your Player Archetype to all players.
+(If drawn, archetype is revealed automatically.)
+- **Political Hot Potato:** You've been handed a politically toxic dossier.
+Pass this card to another player.
+Whoever holds it when the next Upkeep Phase begins loses 5 Influence.
+(If drawn, it is immediately passed to a random other player.)

 **Technical Implementation**:
+- `engine/resolvers.py`: Negative favors are now applied immediately in `resolve_network()`
+- `static/script.js`: Favor menu only shows positive favors
 - `engine/actions.py`: Added `ActionUseFavor` class
 - `engine/resolvers.py`: Added `resolve_use_favor()` with different favor effects
 - `server.py`: Added favor action handling